liflab/beepbeep-3-book/markdown/custom/README.md

 ## Create your Own Processor

-In the same way as for functions, BeepBeep allows you to create new `Processor` objects, which can then be composed with existing processors.
-What is more, you start to do so with no more than a few lines of boilerplate codeq.
+As with functions, BeepBeep allows you to create new `Processor` objects, which can then be composed with existing processors.
+Again, there are multiple ways of creating a new processor:

+- As a descendent of `GroupProcessor`, by combining existing processors
+- As a descendent of `Processor`, using arbitrary Java code

 ### As a `GroupProcessor`

-As for functions, a first way to create a new processor is to define a class that extends `GroupProcessor`, and to put into that class' constructor the instructions that build the desired chain of processors.
+A first way to create a new processor is to define a class that extends `GroupProcessor`, and to put the instructions building the desired chain of processors into that class' constructor.

-Suppose we want to create a processor that counts events.
-A simple way to do so is to create a `GroupProcessor` like this one:
+Suppose that a user wants to create a processor that counts events.
+A simple way to do it is to create a `GroupProcessor` as this one:

 ``` java
 GroupProcessor g = new GroupProcessor(1, 1);